How to create an app icon: Insights and best practices

 1. Develop your hypothesis

-The first question you must answer is what would you like your app icon to achieve?
+The first question you must answer is, “What would you like your app icon to achieve?”
 Determining the answer will inform which KPIs you will monitor during the testing, such as click-through rate (CTR), installs, conversion rate, and churn.
 Your hypothesis should offer a clear plan on how you expect a variant to impact your KPIs.
-For example, you might build a hypothesis that changing the color of your app icon will attract more installs, or perhaps adding an action symbol specific to your mobile gaming app will attract more high-valuee users.

 2. Create variants with your design team

-Once you have a strong hypothesis to improve a selected KPI, you should assign your designer or design team the task of creating each variant.
+Once you have a solid hypothesis to improve a selected KPI, you should assign your designer or design team the task of creating each variant.
 You should only have one difference between app icons to avoid having too many variables in your test.

 3. Create your audience groups